ibm-cloud-docs/databases-for-elasticsearch/learn-performance.md

 {{site.data.keyword.databases-for-elasticsearch_full}} deployments can be [scaled to your usage](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-resources-scaling), but they do not auto-scale.
 There are a few factors to consider if you are concerned about the performance of your deployment.

+## Elasticsearch Sharding

+When you add an index to Elasticsearch, it splits the data into shards and spreads those shards across the nodes in the cluster.
+The sharded configuration allows for Elasticseach to run concurrent operations on your data across all the nodes.
+To gain additional concurrency and performance you can [add nodes to Elasticsearch cluster](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-horizontal-scaling).
+When you add nodes, your shards are automatically rebalanced across the cluster to spread resource usage across all the nodes and increasing performance.

 ## Memory Management

 Elasticsearch memory is divided into to categories, JVM heap size and system memory.
 It uses heap for internal caching, and the rest of the system memory for the operating system, file system caches, and garbage collection.
 The more memory that is allocated to the heap, the less is allocated to the rest of the system.

 {{site.data.keyword.databases-for-elasticsearch}} deployments have their memory allocation policy set at 50% heap and 50% system memory, with a max heap size of 32 GB.
-In some cases, it is useful to scale your deployment above 64 GB of RAM even with the heap limit as Elasticsearch does make use of the file system cache to speed up search results.
+In some cases, it is useful to scale your deployment above 64 GB of RAM even with the heap limit as Elasticsearch does make use of the file system cache and alleviate pressure on disk I/O utilization.

 ## Disk IOPS